MassOS-Linux/MassOS/installation-guide.md

 - Parole now supports MP4 playback via OpenH264 and FAAD2 in GStreamer.
 - Added OpenAL, JACK2 and gst-libav.
 - Optimised the initramfs better by excluding some unnecessary modules.
+- Firmware for some Intel sound cards (sof-bin) is now installed alongside other firmware if the user answers 'y' in the MassOS installer.
 - (Re-)added rtmpdump (patched to work with OpenSSL), for RTMP protocol support in curl and FFmpeg.
 - The `adduser` utility can now (optionally) have the username of the new user passed an argument.
 - Added the `pv` utility.